This article describes how to change your video quality settings during a call, and how it can impact or improve the call.

 How to change your video quality settings

-You can make these changes before your client enters the call.
-This might be done in a case where you know the client has a particularly poor internet connection from being on previous calls with them.
-You can ask your client to follow these steps too:
+You can make these changes before your client or patient enters the call.
+This might be done in a case where you know the client or patient has a particularly poor internet connection from being on previous calls with them.
+You can also ask your client or patient to follow these steps:

-- Using these options, it is possible to change the quality of the video you send to other participants in the call, which can provide improvements to your overall call quality.
+4. Using these options, it is possible to change the quality of the video that you send to your call participants, which can provide improvements to your overall call quality.
 For example, moving to the Low quality video quality may result in improved audio in poor network conditions.

 Adaptive